 - GCC LLP Investments Limited is a subsidiary company incorporated under the terms of the Companies Act on 4 July 2006.
 The company is an investment holding company, being the council's partner in the limited liability partnerships formed in recent years.
 The company is limited by guarantee with Glasgow City Council holding 1,000 ordinary shares, representing 100% of the issued share capital.
 Current assets of £0.001 million were matched by share capital of £0.001 million as at 31 March 2023. - City Property (Glasgow) Limited Liability Partnership is a subsidiary that was incorporated on 17 February 2009.
 It was formed to manage and dispose of Glasgow City Council's surplus properties.
-After accounting for IAS19 Employee Benefits, the net liabilities of the partnership were £0.483 million at 31 March 2023, compared to £0.534 million at 31 March 2022.
+After accounting for IAS19 Employee Benefits, the net assets of the partnership were £0.483 million at 31 March 2023, compared to net liabilities of £0.534 million at 31 March 2022.
 The loss available for discretionary division among members for the year to 31 March 2023 was £0.646 million, compared to £1.079 million for the year to 31 March 2022.
+In terms of IAS19 Employee Benefits the partnership had a net pension asset of £10.603 million and an unfunded element of pension liability of £0.862 million, these values were restricted to nil within the reported results of the partnership.